andlo/mycroft-skills-list-gitbook/skills/skill-weather.MycroftAI.md

  ![Mark I](../.gitbook/assets/mark-1-icon.png)  ![Mark II](../.gitbook/assets/mark-2-icon.png)  ![Picroft](../.gitbook/assets/picroft-icon.png)  ![plasmoid](../.gitbook/assets/kde.png)
 ### Examples:
 > What is the weather?
+> What is the weather in Houston?
 > What is the forecast tomorrow?
+> What is the forecast in London tomorrow?
 > What is the weather going to be like Tuesday?
+> What is the weather for the next three days?
-> What is the weather in Houston?
+> What is the weather this weekend?
+> What's the temperature?
+> What's the temperature in Paris tomorrow in Celsius?
+> What's the high temperature tomorrow?
+> Will it be cold on Tuesday.
 > When will it rain next?
 > How windy is it?
 > What's the humidity?
 > Is it going to snow?
+> Is it going to snow in Baltimore?
-> What's the temperature?
+> When is the sunset?

 ## Installation:
 {% hint style="info" %}